Donald B. Beary

 Donald Bradford Beary (4 December 1888 – 7 March 1966) was a vice admiral of the United States Navy.
 His career included service in both World War I and World War II and a tour as President of the Naval War College.
 He commanded a wide variety of ships and organizations, and is particularly noted for his leadership during World War II in establishing and directing a large-scale U.S. Navy training program and for his pioneering and highly successful work as a commander of U.S. Navy underway replenishment forces.

 Naval career

 Beary was born on 4 December 1888 in Helena, Montana.
 He entered the United States Naval Academy in Annapolis, Maryland, in 1906 and graduated in 1910.
 His first assignments were aboard three armored cruisers, USS Tennessee from 1910 to 1911, USS Washington from 1912 to 1914, and USS Maryland during 1914.
-He then attended Columbia University in New York, New York, from 1915 to 1917, and received a Master of Science degree in electrical engineering from the university in 1917.
+He then attended Columbia University in New York City from 1915 to 1917, and received a Master of Science degree in electrical engineering from the university in 1917.